 In this article we’ll focus in on what the new report has to say so far about climate tipping points and feedbacks, and what they mean for climate action.

-Every six to seven years the IPCC compiles an assessment report which brings together and assesses all of the advances in climate science in that time on behalf of the UN’s member states.
-The recent release is the first of several parts (this one on physical science basis; parts two and three on impacts & adaptation and mitigation will be published in 2022), and is the biggest update from the IPCC since its one-off special reports on 1.5°C, land use, and the ocean & cryosphere in 2018 and 2019.
-The last big report (AR5) was in 2013-14, so AR6 brings together a powerful summary of recent climate science.
+Every six to seven years the IPCC compiles a report which brings together and assesses all of the advances in climate science in that time on behalf of the UN’s member states.
+The report comes in several parts, the first on the physical science basis (by Working Group 1) which has the most on climate tipping points, and parts two and three on impacts & adaptation and mitigation.
+This is the biggest update from the IPCC since its one-off special reports on 1.5°C, land use, and the ocean & cryosphere in 2018 and 2019 and the last big report (AR5) in 2013-14, so AR6 brings together a powerful summary of recent climate science.

-Its headline conclusions are simple: human-caused climate change is unequivocal, its size and rate is unprecedented, and it’s already causing weather and climate extremes across every inhabited region.
+The headline conclusions of the first part of AR6 are simple: human-caused climate change is unequivocal, its size and rate is unprecedented, and it’s already causing weather and climate extremes across every inhabited region.

 Earlier leaks from the draft report triggered media stories about the IPCC making bolder warnings about climate tipping points.
-The stories mention that a dozen different climate tipping points have been identified by the IPCC, but these 12 tipping points have not yet been clarified as the leaks were from the report’s draft second part and only the first part has been released so far.
-However, the first part still features plenty of discussion of climate tipping points and feedbacks, which we’ll focus on next.
+The stories mention that a dozen different climate tipping points have been identified by the IPCC, but these 12 tipping points were not clarified at first as the leaks were from the report’s at that point unpublished draft second part (a specific list of 12 climate tipping points did not feature in the second part when it was finally published, so may have been dropped in the meantime).
+The first part still featured plenty of discussion of climate tipping points and feedbacks though, which we’ll focus on next, before summarising what the second and third parts of the report had to say on tipping points at the end.

 Carbon Cycle Feedbacks